What's New:

-For bibliography referencing, the author of this page is Vintage Vixen Clothing Co.
+For bibliography referencing, the author of this page is April Ainsworth.

-Silhouette The body outline was a very straight, curveless figure, with streamlined, close-fitting hats and hairstyles.
-Skirts fell between the knee and mid-calf in different seasons, for both day and eveningwear.
-One exception was a style of formal dress with a straight bodice and low-waisted flaring skirt with an uneven, ankle-length hem.
+Silhouette The body outline was a very straight, flat-chested figure, with streamlined, close-fitting hats and hairstyles.
+Skirts fell between the knee and mid-calf in different seasons, for both day and evening wear.
+One exception was a robe du soir that had a straight bodice and low-waisted flaring skirt with an uneven, ankle-length hem.
 In general, the 20s were an elongation and simplification of lines.

-• Sleeveless or cap sleeved scoop-neck lightweight dresses with no waistline or lowered waist
+• Sleeveless or cap sleeved scoop-neck lightweight dresses with no waistline or a lowered waist seam

 • Layered suit-styled jacket, blouse, skirt sets in softer, sometimes knit materials